Title: Professor Emeritus

-In 1972, he began his foray into academia, joining the department of psychiatry faculty at the Perelman School of Medicine at the University of Pennsylvania.
-He taught as an assistant professor and later as an associate professor.
-While there, Dr. Stanton worked at a variety of institutions such as the Family Institute of Philadelphia, the Philadelphia Veterans Affairs Medical Center, the Philadelphia Child Guidance Clinic, and the Wilmington Medical Center.
+In 1972, he began his foray into academia, joining the department of psychiatry faculty at the Perelman School of Medicine at the University of Pennsylvania as an assistant professor and later as an associate professor.
+While there, Dr. Stanton worked at a variety of institutions such as the Philadelphia Child Guidance Clinic, the Family Institute of Philadelphia, the Philadelphia Veterans Affairs Medical Center and the Wilmington Medical Center.
 In 1983, he became a tenured professor of psychiatry (psychology) and a division director within the department of psychiatry at the University of Rochester School of Medicine and Dentistry.
 In 1989, while tenured at the University of Rochester, he was also a visiting faculty member at Harvard Medical School’s Department of Continuing Education.
 He then joined Spalding University in 1997 as dean of the School of Professional Psychology and Social Work and as the vice president for academic research.

 Dr. Stanton has been the chair of various review committees, task forces, and site visit teams for the National Institute on Drug Abuse since 1975 as well as both the National Institute of Mental Health and the National Institute on Alcohol Abuse and Alcoholism.
 Since 1970, he has served on more than 75 governmental and private agency advisory boards.
 In recognition of his work, Dr. Stanton has received such awards as an induction to the Schenectady City School District Hall of Fame in 2008 and an Award of Appreciation from the Kentucky Division in 2004.
 He is also the recipient of a Distinguished Contribution to Family Systems Research Award, a Cumulative Contribution to Family Therapy Research Award in 2003, a Presidential Citation from the American Psychological Association, the Legacy Circle Award, and an Award in Appreciation for Dedication to the Enhancement of Family Life, in addition to many other prestigious awards.

 Throughout his career, Dr. Stanton has maintained professional affiliations with a variety of organizations.
-Those organizations include the American Psychological Association, the American Family Therapy Academy, the American Academy of Couple and Family Therapy, the National Council on Family Relations, the American Association for Marriage and Family Therapy, the International Family Therapy Association, the Association Sistemica de Buenos Aires, and the South African Institute of Marital and Family Therapy.
+Those organizations include the American Psychological Association, the American Family Therapy Academy, the National Council on Family Relations, the American Association for Marriage and Family Therapy, the International Family Therapy Association, the Association Sistemica de Buenos Aires, and the South African Institute of Marital and Family Therapy.
 He has been a grantee of the National Institute on Drug Abuse and the National Institute on Alcohol Abuse and Alcoholism and is proud that his work has been used to help others.